NebulousLabs/Sia/siad/API.md

 Parameters:
 ```
-struct {
-	Nickname    string
+nickname    string
-	Destination string
+destination string
-}
 ```
-Nickname is the nickname of the file that has been uploaded to the network.
+nickname is the nickname of the file that has been uploaded to the network.

-Destination is the filepath that the file should be downloaded to.
+destination is the filepath that the file should be downloaded to.

 Response: standard